How to Open Source your Project?

 • Should there be an impact on patents or other intellectual property for the end user (maybe you would like them to return something back to the community in return for using code developed by you)?

-Websites such as choosealicense.com or tldrlegal.com can offer some additional advice in choosing the right license.
+Websites such as choosealicense.com oder tldrlegal.com can offer some additional advice in choosing the right license.
 The selected license should be included with the project in a copying- or license file.
 Copyrights are best listed individually in each file.

 Know your authors